-Before you start defining the scope of the project, you need to imagine the project END.
+Before you start defining the project scope, you need to imagine the project END.

-Ask yourself how you will hand off the final delivery to the customer.
+Ask yourself how you will hand off the final delivery to the project stakeholders.

 Looks easy, doesn’t it?

 No!
-What if the customer says that it is not what he expected…at all?
+What if stakeholders say it is not what they expected…at all?

-So, how to finish a project successfully and make clients happy?
+So, how do you finish a project successfully and make clients happy?